catfoolyou/Block-Bypass/README.md

 # FCPS Tech exploits
 A list of functioning offline downloads for all of the stuff on my website after it got blocked, as well as instructions for bypassing consorship and jailbreaking school computers in FCPS.

-### Disclaimer
-~~Sh1mmer will probably not be working on FCPS chromebooks.
-You will probably need some way to bypass the Fog or the Tsunami, as the chromebooks use ChromeOS 128.~~
+> [!WARNING]

-Sh1mmer works on FCPS chromebooks ONLY with the Ti50 version of the Pencil Bypass.
+> Sh1mmer works on FCPS chromebooks ONLY with the Ti50 version of the Pencil Bypass[^1].
 View the writeup [here](https://github.com/catfoolyou/Block-Bypass/blob/main/pencilbypass-ti50.md)
+>
-These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.
+> These hacks might not work on computers outside of FCPS because every district and/or county uses different software and hardware.

-Shimboot ~~is currently being tested~~ works.

-# WARNING
-FCPS no longer gives out windows laptops to everyone.
-The previously working methods have been patched on their course specific windows PCs and most likely on the personal windows laptops as well.

-CS students are now given access to personal windows laptops instead of chromebooks, but again they will need to be flashed and have their BIOS passwords reset so as to reinstall the OS.
+>
+> Shimboot works, PROBABLY with similar issues.

+If you are looking for windows bypasses, they are available [here](https://github.com/catfoolyou/Block-Bypass/edit/main/README.md#windows-laptops-and-pcs)

 # Chromebooks
 Most people at FCPS have been switched to chromebooks, which are much harder to jailbreak than to old Windows laptops.

-~~The easiest way to crack FCPS chromebooks would be via [this method](https://github.com/CaenJones/Chromebook-Testing/blob/main/README.md) (Mirror available [here](https://github.com/catfoolyou/Block-Bypass/blob/main/Chromebooks.md) in case the site gets taken down or it's blocked.)~~
+G10 chromebooks (drawper) have cr50 chips, which the G11 ones (yavijo) have ti50, making it harder (if not impossible) to unenroll.

+To prevent admin from finding out about your unenrollment, use **fakemurk** or **murkmod** (recommended) to fake enrollment.
+See the corresponding section below for more details.

-## Downgrading kernel versions (kernver)
+## Downgrading kernel versions (kernver version switcher)

 To prevent most exploits being patched, you can downgrade both chrome version and kernver to something manageable.